OpenDDS/OpenDDS/docs/internal/docs.rst

 Generating the News
 ===================

-Before a release, a preview of the whole news entry will always be available for preview in :doc:`/news`.
+Before a release, a preview of the whole news for the next release will always be available for preview in :doc:`/news`.
-It's also available to see the source by running :ghfile:`docs/sphinx_extensions/newsd.py`.
+It's also possible to see the source of that preview by running ``./docs/news.py preview``.
-This script is used by Sphinx, but doesn't require Sphinx.
 During a release the fragments are permanently committed to :doc:`/news`, :doc:`/this_release`, and :ghfile:`NEWS.md` and the fragment files in :ghfile:`docs/news.d` are removed.